2001 Dodge Dakota Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2001 Dodge Dakota
+A guide to repairs, service, and maintenance costs for your 2001 Dodge Dakota

 On 3.7L V6 and 4.7L V8 engines the camshaft position sensor may fail causing the engine to crank but not start or it can cause intermittent stalling.
 A failed camshaft position sensor will require replacement.

 If the threads strip where the front brake caliper mounts to the steering knuckle, a steering knuckle repair kit is available.
 A new steering knuckle is not normally necessary.

 2001 Dodge Dakota Questions01 Dakota with bent valve.
 Repair or replace engine?
 (1 answer)

 I have a 2001 Dodge Dakota with a bent valve (?) that has 120k miles on it.
 Should I repair the valve or replace the whole engine with a remanufactured engine?
 What should I expect to pay for both scenarios?

 On freeway when truck died, lights on dash read check gauges and showed fuel tank but plenty of fuel.
 Started and died a few minutes later.
 Checked fuses and relays & all good.
 Towed home then started truck and drove around block and idled fine.
 Next AM no start again but now Check engine lig...

 and radio works when key is on acc